Nexmo/station/_documentation/en/messages/concepts/facebook.md

 In order to get started with Facebook Messenger you will need to link your business's Facebook Page to Nexmo.

-> **NOTE:** The link between your Nexmo account and Facebook page expires after 90 days.
-After then you must [re-link it](#re-linking-your-facebook-page-to-your-nexmo-account).

 ```partial
 source: _partials/reusable/link-facebook-to-nexmo.md
 ```